meritlabs/market-ideas/README.md

 **Solution**:
 Describe the solution for your problem.
 Make it as detailed as possible.

+[Here](https://github.com/meritlabs/market-ideas/issues/1) is an example of what it should look like.

 Look up on this [markdown guide](https://guides.github.com/features/mastering-markdown/) to enhance your issue.